seb30123/Mewtwo/attacks/06-mlkem-cpa-pairpointwise/lab_notes.md

 | b[1] identical in columns [2:4] and [8:10] | OK |
 | HW(b[1]) leaks at a different time from HW(a0*b1) | sample 10830 vs 14156, OK |
 | Same CPA logic recovers a[0] and a[1] independently | OK |

-## TODO if someone wants to push further

-1. Run the same CPA on the **second** Kyber implementation (pqm4 ARM asm) — does the leakage POI shift?
-2. Implement the **template attack** variant (also in Nkotto's paper) and compare trace efficiency
-3. Test **first-order Boolean masking** against this CPA — verify the masking countermeasure breaks the attack
-4. Extend to **all 256 coefficients** of one secret-key polynomial (probably ~1 hour of compute)
-5. Investigate the four-way alias: can one **resolve the sign** with a second observation?
-(Nkotto's paper discusses this)
-6. Repeat with **lossy SNR** — artificially add Gaussian noise to traces and characterize the SNR-vs-N tradeoff